attwad/python-osc/README.rst

 Current status
 ==============

-This library was developped following the specifications at http://opensoundcontrol.org/spec-1_0 and is currently in a stable state.
+This library was developed following the specifications at http://opensoundcontrol.org/spec-1_0 and is currently in a stable state.